mi-erasmusmc/comap/README.md

           --fields-enclosed-by='"' --fields-terminated-by=',' --lines-terminated-by='\r\n' \
           --local "$database" Corev2.all

+## External services

+Access to the external service Snowstorm and UTS are configured through the `.properties` file.

 ## Management

 CodeMapper includes a Django web application to administer CodeMapper projects and users (see folder `codemapper_manager/`).

 The Python script [src/main/tools/manage.py](src/main/tools/manage.py) is used for managing a running CodeMapper instance.
 It allows to

 - Create users
 - Create projects